Stay Tuned for Weekly Updates

 Your computer is the backbone of your home studio.
 Any reliable laptop or desktop will do, as long as it meets the requirements of your chosen Digital Audio Workstation (DAW).

-You don’t need to overspend—just make sure it has enough RAM, processing power, and storage to handle audio recording and plugin processing.
+You don’t need to overspend—just make sure it has enough RAM, processing power, and storage to handle audio recording and plugins.
 Both Windows and Mac systems work fine for most producers.

 2. Digital Audio Workstation (DAW)